giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 __Note__: In the above snippet you need to change the `<CLUSTERID>` and `<BASEDOMAIN>` variables for the real values, the cluster ID that represent your cluster and the base domain that you use for your installation respectively.

-## Deploy Dex app to your cluster
+## Deploy the `dex` app to your cluster

-In this guide, we will use a `dex` deployment for each cluster that we want to authenticate against.
-There are different ways to architecture how your authenticate against your Kubernetes API with an OIDC tool, but in my opinion using a single `dex` deployment by cluster offers to be more resilient and independent that having a single Dex instance for all.
+In this guide, we will use a single `dex` deployment for each cluster that you want to authenticate towards.
+There are different ways to architecture how your authenticate towards your Kubernetes API with an OIDC tool, but in our opinion, using a single `dex` deployment per cluster is more resilient than having a single `dex` instance for all your workload clusters.

 In Giant Swarm, we built an [App Platform](https://docs.giantswarm.io/app-platform/) that helps us deploy apps across clusters using a single API endpoint.
 In this example, we define a configmap with the `dex` values configuration and an App custom resource with the parameters to install the application in the desired cluster.